uibcdf/Study_Group_MMGBSA/README.md

 Some rules to be all on the same page:

+- The papers' list found in the file 'Name-of-student.md' is a tentative guide with a list of papers to be read in order.
+Week by week the file has to be updated if additional papers were read.

+- After reading a document, the student will open a new issue in this repository with the corresponding document-keyword as title.
+The body of the first post in the issue will contain the bibligraphic reference together with three or four lines giving a breaf summary with those ideas the student wants to highlight.
+After that, tags will be attached to the issue with those words describing the work reported in the document.

 - Papers, proceedings and book chapters will be named with a key string made up of the first author's family name, the publication year, the first word of the title, and an underscore followed by the first and last characters of the string after the last "/" symbol in the DOI.
 For instance, the paper entitled "Why me?"